Don Quixote: Sources

 Cervantes' experiences as a galley slave in Algiers also influenced Quixote.

 Medical theories may have also influenced Cervantes' literary process.
 Cervantes had familial ties to the distinguished medical community.
 His father, Rodrigo de Cervantes, and his great-grandfather, Juan Díaz de Torreblanca, were surgeons.
 Additionally, his sister, Andrea de Cervantes, was a nurse.
 He also befriended many individuals involved in the medical field, in that he knew medical author Francisco Díaz, an expert in urology, and royal doctor Antonio Ponce de Santa Cruz who served as a personal doctor to both Philip III and Philip IV of Spain.

 Apart from the personal relations Cervantes maintained within the medical field, Cervantes' personal life was defined by an interest in medicine.
 He frequently visited patients from the Hospital de Inocentes in Sevilla.
 Furthermore, Cervantes explored medicine in his personal library.
 His library contained more than 200 volumes and included books like Examen de Ingenios, by Juan Huarte and Practica y teórica de cirugía, by Dionisio Daza Chacón that defined medical literature and medical theories of his time.

+Researchers Isabel Sanchez Duque and Francisco Javier Escudero have found that Cervantes was a friend of the family Villaseñor, which was involved in a combat with Francisco de Acuña.
+Both sides combated disguised as medieval knights in the road from El Toboso to Miguel Esteban in 1581.
+They also found a person called Rodrigo Quijada, who bought the title of nobility of "hidalgo", and created diverse conflicts with the help of a squire.